 Ocean going wavegliders are used for a variety of long endurance ocean monitoring.
 This includes missions such as ocean acidification and marine mammal acoustics..
 Current waveglider tasks are generally oriented to NOAA, Environmental Protection Agency and U.S. Fish & Wildlife Service.
 Many wavegliders dive to approximately 200 Meters and are driven by ocean currents.

-Similar to current Wavegliders, LRAUV has the ability to conduct long endurance ocean monitoring, (literally, the LRAUV platform is currently the only propeller driven AUV which can conduct wavegliding style dives and ascents).
-LRAUV dives deeper than many wavegliders (300 meters).
+Similar to current Wavegliders, LRAUV has the ability to conduct long endurance ocean monitoring,.
 Further the LRAUV platform has the ability to move under vessel power to travel to needed locations via using the propeller driven capabilities and use this ability to either maintain a given station or circuit or enter a drift and glide pattern and the return to a designated station point.

 While onboard sensors can conduct monitoring of the chemistry of the ocean environment, configuration changes are readily achieved to also conduct monitoring of ocean acoustics (such as observing marine mammal voice transmissions).
 Specific passive ocean acoustics monitoring can be tailored to the sound waves of interest.
 The passive acoustics that monitor marine mammals can be re-tuned to listen to human manufactured mechanisms.